Chris Borland

-Christopher Borland (born December 26, 1990) is a former American football linebacker who played for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Wisconsin, and was drafted by the 49ers in the third round of the 2014 NFL Draft.
-He is one of the first NFL players to retire from professional football early in his career due to concerns of mid-term brain damage possibly inherent to the sport.
+Christopher Randall Borland (born December 26, 1990) is an American former professional football player who was a linebacker for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Wisconsin Badgers, and was selected by the 49ers in the third round of the 2014 NFL draft.
+He retired after one season and was one of the first NFL players to retire early in his career due to potential concerns of mid-term brain damage from football.

-Early years
+Early life

 Borland attended Archbishop Alter High School in Kettering, Ohio, where he was first-team All-state and All-conference player of the year.
 He was the team captain and MVP.
 He was a letterman in football, track, basketball and tennis.
 As a senior, he had 72 tackles, one interception, one forced fumble and two fumble recoveries on defense, and rushed for 1,230 yards and 19 touchdowns on offense.

 In track & field, he was one of the state's top performers in the shot put.
 He placed fifth at the state meet in the shot put as a junior.
 At the 2008 Fairmont Firebird Invitational, he recorded a PR of 11.97 seconds in the 100 meters.
 He got a top-throw of 41.05 meters in the discus at the 2008 OHSAA District T&F Championships.
 He was the runner-up to the state title in the shot put event at the 2009 OHSAA District T&F Championships, recording a career-best throw of 18.62 m.

-Recruiting

 Regarded as a three-star recruit by Rivals.com, he was ranked the No. 55 linebacker nationally.
 He chose Wisconsin over scholarship offers from Iowa and Louisville.